ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 the language of the "j" text and optionally translate it.

 The "o" field MAY be displayed to end users, subject to the conditions described in {{security}}.
-If the text is in a language not understood by the end-user, the "l" field can be used to identify the language and support translation into the end-user's preferred language.
+If the text is in a language not understood by the end user, the "l" field can be used to identify the language and support translation into the end user's preferred language.

 To avoid exceeding the maximum EDNS0 size {{?RFC9715}} the generated JSON values SHOULD be as short as
 possible: short domain names, concise text in the values for the "j"